- March 8, 2019

 How to keep your employee data safe?

 Using employee monitoring software and gathering a lot of data is inseparable.
 Keeping it safe is a must – for the good of your employees and your business.
-The easiest thing you can do to strengthen your data security is to establish strong passwords.
+The easiest thing you can do to strengthen your data security is to establish strong passwords, a critical aspect of IT incident management.
 They should be combined with capital and lower-case letters, numbers, and symbols and should be from 8 to 12 characters long.
 Moreover, it shouldn’t contain sequences of letters or numbers or those that are close on the keyboard.
-Next step is to put up a firewall and install antivirus software.
+Next step is to put up a firewall and install antivirus software or virus removal tool.
 If your workers use laptops, mobile phones or any other portable devices, make sure they’re encrypted, so without a correct password, it is impossible to read the information stored on the hard drive.
 To avoid losing data you should also schedule regular backups to an external hard drive or to the cloud.
 Creating a data safety policy and familiarizing your employees with rules and consequences of breaking them is a good idea.
+Additionally, to prevent phishing attacks, implement email authentication technique, such as Sender Policy Framework, that helps protect email senders and recipients from spam, phishing and spoofing.
+However, the most difficult thing to do, yet one of the most important, is educating your employees about proactive defense and online safety.
 However, the most difficult thing to do, yet one of the most important is educating your employees about proactive defense and online safety.